dennydharmawan/dennydharmawan/README.md

   </a>
 </p>

-<h3 align="left">I am a web developer who is in love with programming.
-I enjoy learning about new technologies and have passion for web development.</h3>
+<h3 align="left">Passionate web developer with a keen interest in creating efficient, scalable, and maintainable software.
+I love turning ideas into reality through code and building delightful user experiences.
+My toolbox includes a variety of technologies and frameworks to bring web applications to life.</h3>

 <h3 align="left">📮 Connect With Me</h3>
 <br/>